UAW vs. Big Three: Where things stand as strike deadline looms

 The union has promised to strike any automaker who has not agreed to a deal by the Thursday deadline.

+[Read More: For columnist Rick Newman's take on the potential strike, read Biden’s misplaced bet on labor unions]

 But, threats aside, it’s possible the union would continue working with an automaker if it feels progress is being made towards a deal.
-The UAW’s strike fund has reached a $825 million, a healthy amount.
+The UAW’s strike fund has reached $825 million, a healthy amount.
 However, the fund would be depleted quickly if the union stopped working at all three automakers at once.
-It would make financial sense for the UAW to stage its strikes individually—as it has done in the past—based on the progression of talks at each automaker.
+It would make financial sense for the UAW to stage its strikes individually — as it has done in the past — based on the progression of talks at each automaker.

 Conversely, the UAW may press what it sees as labor’s moment in the sun and strike at all three automakers, evidenced by a strong deal made recently by the Teamsters with UPS.